 EJI welcomes applicants from historically underserved communities and does not discriminate on the basis of race, gender, religion, or sexual orientation.

 About the Position

 The Fellow will help with implementing institutional projects for our growing legal and educational programs, including EJI’s Legacy Museum and the National Memorial for Peace and Justice.
-The job will involve working closely with the Executive Director and staff in implementing program initiatives, managing special needs and opportunities, and assisting with institutional management, day-to-day operations, and development.
+The job will involve working closely with the Executive Director and staff in implementing program initiatives, managing special needs and opportunities, assisting with institutional management, day-to-day operations, and development.

 The ideal Fellow is compassionate, inquisitive and reflective, highly organized, and deeply committed to advancing social justice.
 Qualifications include the ability to communicate and work with people who have diverse backgrounds and experiences, a commitment to EJI’s mission, and the ability to communicate clearly, both verbally and in writing.
-Substantive experience ranging from teaching, legal work, operations management, social justice work, business management, or specialized work in any service field will be relevant and considered.
+Substantive experience ranging from teaching, legal work, operations management, social justice work, business management or specialized work in any service field will be relevant and considered.
 The job is located in Montgomery, Alabama, where you will join an exceptional staff of highly skilled and dedicated professionals.